bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 ## Stretch Goal

-You are **not required** to work on the stretch goal, but if you're done with the main project go ahead an try to figure out how to use MongoDB's Aggregation Framework.
+You are **not required** to work on the stretch goal, but if you're done with the main project go ahead and try to figure out how to use MongoDB's Aggregation Framework.

 1. Add as many CRUD endpoints as you can and break the application into separate Routers.
 1. Validate the data at the endpoint, before saving it to the database.